cgnorthcutt/cgnorthcutt.github.io/md/bodybuilding.md

 2. Optimum Nutrition Opti-Men / Opti-Women

 Workout vitamins are essential for overall health and recovery.
-Workout vitamins typically include things like green tea extract and other natural extracts which collectively had a variety of health benefits beyond the vitamin and mineral content
+Workout vitamins typically include things like green tea extract and other natural extracts which collectively had a variety of health benefits beyond the vitamin and mineral content.

+Pay attention to how your body reacts to these things.
+If you find yourself having to pee every 15 minutes, you probably are taking too much of something and that's your body's way of getting rid of it.
+This can happen for example if you take a workout vitamin with 100% of your daily value of vitamins/minerals, then you also eat a large bowl of cereal (that contains 100% DV vitamins) plus drink some drink/shake (that also contains 100% DV vitamins) -- this is not good!
+Don't do this.

 **Greens Supplement (in morning or as directed)**:
 Greens supplements ensure you consume a full day's worth of the most healthy vegetables/fruits, everyday.
 These supplements contains everything in vegetables/fruits that the vitamin misses.
 This is essential for healthy living, not just bodybuilding.